gbv/jskos/jskos.md

         * [mappings] for mappings between concepts of two concept schemes
         * [concordances] for curated collections of mappings
         * [registries] for collections of items (concepts, concept schemes...)
+        * [distributions] for available forms to access the content of an item
     * [occurrences] for counts of concept uses

 In addition there are [concept bundles] as part of mappings, occurrences, and composed [concepts].